 We actively evaluate opportunities to improve and expand our business through targeted acquisitions that are consistent with our strategy.
 We also may dispose of certain components of our business that no longer fit within our overall strategy.
 Historically, a significant component of our growth has been through acquisitions of businesses.
-We typically incur upfront costs as we integrate acquired businesses and implement our operating philosophy at newly acquired companies, including consolidation of supplies and materials, purchases, improvements to production processes, and other restructuring initiatives.
+We typically incur upfront costs as we integrate acquired businesses and implement our operating philosophy at newly acquired companies, including consolidation of supplies and materials purchases, improvements to production processes, and other restructuring initiatives.
 The benefits of these integration efforts and divestiture activities may not positively impact our financial results until subsequent periods, if at all.

 In the first quarter of fiscal year 2024, we sold Collins.
+Collins, and in the second quarter of fiscal year 2024 we sold certain assets of Fire RTC.
 Refer to Note 7, Divestiture Activities, of the Notes to the Condensed Unaudited Consolidated Financial Statements for further details.